 Veterans and military families are a traditionally under-served population when it comes to transportation access, so they're an important focal point.
 However, the VTCLI grant program is structured to fund projects that will potentially benefit anyone living within the jurisdiction of a grant recipient, with or without veteran status.
 In particular, the initiative aligns with the Administration's implementation of the Supreme Court's Olmstead decision, which addresses the rights of people with disabilities to live independently.
 It also reflects the President's commitment to assist economically disadvantaged workers and people who need access to health care.

 Who Is Responsible?

-The initiative is developed and supported by members of the federal Coordinating Council on Access and Mobility—a federal inter-agency council established in 2004 currently chaired by Secretary LaHood—and other stakeholders.
+The initiative is developed and supported by members of the federal Coordinating Council on Access and Mobility, a federal inter-agency council established in 2004.
 Council member participants include the Departments of Transportation, Veterans Affairs, Labor, and Health and Human Services.
 The Department of Defense and over a dozen leading veteran service organizations are also involved.
-The VTCLI grant program is managed and administered by the FTA.
+The VTCLI grant program is managed and administered by FTA.